 The (restricted) dissemination of the UWI wind product started on 12 December 2001.
-Since the start of this re-distribution, the data has been collected in the ECMWF archives.
-Its quality has been assessed and monitored since, and results are summarized in a report at the end of each 5-weekly cycle (starting for cycle 69).
-Interaction with ESRIN has been extensive.
+Since the start of this re-distribution, the data have been collected in the ECMWF archives.
+Their quality has been assessed and monitored since, and results are summarized in a report at the end of each 5-weekly cycle (starting for cycle 69).
+In this phase, results of the test-version of a completely revised processor, called ESACA, were validated.
+Several (for details see below) non-optimal features were detected, and reported back to ESRIN.
+The off-line task ended with the public re-distribution of UWI data on 21 August 2003.
+This product, based on an update of ESACA, was monitored since, showing a quality that is at least as high as it was during the nominal period before January 2001.